11 Ways To Revamp Your Resume For The Post-Vaccine Job Market

-So, highlight the things you want to talk about in the interview easy to find in your resume, do a hint of bolding or even underlining so that their eyes jump to it.
+So, highlight the things you want to talk about in the interview.
+Make them easy to find in your resume, and do a hint of bolding or even underlining so that their eyes jump to it.
 And then talk about them.

-Make sure you talk about the leadership style, your strengths, your weaknesses, your core competencies.
+Make sure you talk about your leadership style, your strengths, your weaknesses, and your core competencies.

 Refer to your resume, during the interview.
 That just shows that you are aligned.
 Use your resume as your backup or reference material.